jp1884/techvolution-vegas-baby/Techvolution_VIII_blog/intel_on_intel.md

 ### Cost

 Present day litho tools cost ~$50-$80 million.
 But in a high volume manufacturing (HVM) environment, such as a chip making factory, they operate 24 hours a day, 7 days a week, 365 days a year, at > 90 % up time, generally for at least 5 years.
 A state-of-theart 193 nm wavelength litho tool requires only about 20 seconds to 30 seconds to completely expose a 300 mm diameter silicon wafer.
 This corresponds to a “throughput” of ~120 to ~180 wafers per hour.
 Thus, during its 5 year lifetime, a tool will expose on the order of 5 million wafers which amortizes the $50-80 million tool cost to only about $10-$16 per full-wafer exposure.
-A fully patterned 300 mm diameter wafer will yield a few hundred to a few thousand chips depending on the chip size.
+A fully patterned 300 mm diameter wafer will yield a few hundred to a few thousand microchips depending on the chip size.
 For a chip requiring 30 exposures to complete it, the tool cost contributes from only a few cents to a few dollars to the cost of each chip.

 https://appliedmathsolutions.com/pdf/Common_Misconceptions_about_Photolithography_141009.pdf